Click on any of the following links for information:

 Instructor approval will no longer be required to DROP a course prior to the drop deadline for eligible students.
 Athletes, international students and advised students will be required to obtain a signature from the appropriate office.

-- International students must obtain approval from the international student office located in Halliday Student Services, Room 104.
+- International students must obtain approval from the International Student Office located in Halladay Student Services, Room 104.